General Dynamics Ajax: Failed bids

 GDLS UK is offering the Ajax, the ARES chassis base, to fulfil the need for a heavy IFV for the Polish Army.
 It would be equipped with the ZSSW-30 remote controlled turret.
 The Polish Army is looking for a heavy IFV (CBWP) for its Abrams tank brigades.
-The other vehicles in competition include the GDELS ASCOD 2, the Rheinmetall KF-41 Lynx, the BAE Systems AMPV, the Otokar Tulpar and a South Korean AS21 Redback.
+The other vehicles in competition include the GDELS ASCOD 2, the Rheinmetall KF41 Lynx, the BAE Systems AMPV, the Otokar Tulpar and the AS21 Redback.
 Up to 700 vehicles are planned under the CBWP programme.
+Ultimately, no decision was made to purchase the Ajax instead, the domestic CBWP Ratel project was chosen.